 Monthly Garden Spotlight

-June Story and photos by Will Clausen June is a month of transition in the garden.
+June 2024 Story and photos by Will Clausen June is a month of transition in the garden.
 Even though peak flowering has passed for rhododendrons, there are still plenty of species that put on their show at this time of year, and a few that will wait for an even later date.
-And of course, we […]
+And of course, […]

 Monthly Garden Spotlight